chunkypixel/atari-dev-studio/hovers/7800basic.md

     singlewide (optional)* - there are special requirements to using this feature.
 Check the 7800basic Programming forum for details

+    NOTE: from v0.29 onwards more than 32 characters can be plotted

 ## PLOTMAP